 A New York Car Accident Attorney Can Help

-If you have been injured in an accident involving a leased vehicle, contact the attorneys at Rosenberg & Gluck, LLP, for a free consultation.
-We can help in every aspect of your case, from reviewing your lease agreement and your car insurance coverage to negotiating what your insurance company pays and what the at-fault party could pay to cover your losses.
+If you have been injured in an accident involving a leased totaled car, contact the attorneys at Rosenberg & Gluck, LLP, for a free consultation.
+We can help in every aspect of your leased car accident case, from reviewing your lease agreement and your car insurance coverage to negotiating what your insurance company pays and what the at-fault party could pay to cover your losses.

 Our Long Island car accident lawyers will fight to get you the compensation you deserve.